MriGun/MriGun/README.md

 ### Hi there 👋 I am Mrinmoy

+I am currently working at the City Bank as a software engineer.
+Previously i have worked in software company.
+Actively developing application in java, spring.

 <!--
 **MriGun/MriGun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.